Azure/azure-event-hubs/samples/kafka/flink/README.md

 mvn exec:java -Dexec.mainClass="FlinkTestProducer"
 ```

-The producer will now begin sending events to the Kafka enabled Event Hub at topic `test` and printing the events to stdout.
+The producer will now begin sending events to the Kafka-enabled Event Hub at topic `test` and printing the events to stdout.
 If you would like to change the topic, change the TOPIC constant in `producer/src/main/java/com/example/app/FlinkTestProducer.java`.

 ## Flink Consumer

-Using the provided consumer example, receive messages from the Kafka enabled Event Hubs.
+Using the provided consumer example, receive messages from the Kafka-enabled Event Hubs.

 ### Provide an Event Hubs Kafka endpoint